 A. All Data provided by any Member or the EI-ISAC shall include an information sharing designation in accordance with the US-CERT Traffic Light Protocol (TLP).
 In the event that Data is shared by the Member or EI-ISAC and such Data does not include a TLP designation, it shall be considered as having been designated TLP Red unless and until subsequently, the entity sharing the Data changes the designation.

 B. Notwithstanding the foregoing, all Data provided by Members may be shared with EI-ISAC’s federal partners (including, without limitation, the U.S. Department of Homeland Security), and may be shared with other Members provided that the Data is anonymized and not attributable to any individual Member.

-VII.
+VIII.
 Amendment to the Charter; Dissolution

 A. Any changes made to this Charter must be approved by a majority vote of the Executive Committee members voting, provided that at least five (5) days’ notice of such change shall be given to each Executive Committee member before the meeting at which such change shall be considered.

-B. Upon the recommendation of the Executive Committee, the EI-ISAC may be dissolved by a vote of a majority of the EI-ISAC Members voting on the resolution, provided that at least twenty (20) days’ advance notice of such vote shall be given to Members before the date of scheduled vote.
+B. Upon the recommendation of the Executive Committee, the EI-ISAC may be dissolved by a vote of a majority of the EI-ISAC Members voting on the resolution, provided that at least twenty (20) days’ advance notice of such vote shall be given to Members before the date of the scheduled vote.

 - Updated Version Adopted January 2020